 Compared to the rest of the country, citizens of Delta Junction spend much less time in their cars: on average, their commute to work is only 15.05 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-In terms of college education, Delta Junction is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.91% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Delta Junction is somewhat higher than in the average US city of 21.84%: 25.91% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Delta Junction in 2022 was $40,245, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,980 for a family of four.
 However, Delta Junction contains both very wealthy and poor people as well.